 - environmental protection groups

-It is also worth noting that some organisations consist of a number of separately registered charities.
+It is also worth noting that some organisations consist of multiple separately registered charities.
 These individual entities may fall under a larger parent body, but they each have their own ABN and are registered as separate charities.
 Some examples include:

 - The Salvation Army – 33 separately registered charities